chef-boneyard/chef-web-docs-2016/chef_master/source/breaking_changes_chef_11.rst

 attribute="value" required
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The following example is longer valid:
+The following example is no longer valid:

 .. code-block:: ruby